-Dahle defeats Kiley in state senate race
+Dahle defeats Kiley in state Senate race

 “Today’s election did not go our way,” Kiley said in a Facebook post conceding the race Tuesday night.
 “Although some ballots remain to be counted, it’s not enough to overcome our current deficit of 53 percent to 47 percent.
 Congratulations to Senator-elect Brian Dahle.
 I wish him the best in his new position.”

-Elections officials have until June 14 to certify the results, after which the governor would need to call a special election to fill Dahle’s current District 1 Assembly seat.
+After Dahle’s swearing in, Governor Gavin Newsom will need to call a special election to fill Dahle’s current District 1 Assembly seat.

 Dahle is a resident of Bieber.
 He was first elected to the assembly in 2012 and again in 2017.
 Dahle started his career in politics serving as a Lassen County Supervisor for 16 years.